rehierl/node-tree-outliner/3-basic-design/3-6-0-section-hierarchy.md

     |- s9
 ```

-Note that the section hierarchy remains essentially the same, if the sectioning
+Note that the section hierarchy remains essentially the same, if sectioning node
-node `n5` is replaced by an inactive container node.
-That is, because `n5` will
+`n5` is replaced by an inactive container node.
+That is, because `n5` will still
-still be associated with `s0`.
-And, because of that, `s6` and `s7` will still
+be associated with `s0`.
+And, because of that, `s6` and `s7` will still be
-be descendant sections to `s0`.
+descendant sections to `s0`.

 Note that the inactive container node `n5` does not act as the parent container
 of any section.
 That is, because each type-1 section has its own parent